 At the opposite end of the spectrum, the supporting spouse may find spousal support a burdensome obligation to accept.
 In many instances, the supporting spouse pays alimony to the dependent spouse for years after the marriage has legally ended.
 In North Carolina, it’s not uncommon for the dependent spouse to have no obligation to find employment or make a living.
 That can be a contentious point for the supporting spouse, who may feel that it is only reasonable that the other spouse tries to provide for themselves.

 Due to these conflicting views, spousal support can be one of the most combative facets of divorce in North Carolina.
-Consequently, it is imperative that you retain a knowledgeable family law attorney to guide you through the divorce process, irrespective of whether you’re the supporting or dependent spouse.
+Consequently, it is highly recommended that you retain a knowledgeable family law attorney to guide you through the divorce process, irrespective of whether you’re the supporting or dependent spouse.

-North Carolina Laws Provide No Formula for Determining Spousal Support
+What Are North Carolina’s Laws for Determining Spousal Support

 - The marital misconduct of either spouse